ErySong/MURA/README.md

 ## Usage
 All experiments can be reproduced using the scripts directory.

-You need to modify the `data_path` configuration in file ``configs/forecast/long.yaml`` to the correct path of your dataset.
+You need to modify the `root_path` configuration in file `configs/data/ECL.yaml` to the correct path (absolute path) of your dataset.

+Other datasets can be processed similarly.

 ### Train